© Crown copyright 2018

 To achieve this, the UK will need to implement any transitioned agreements once they are agreed, and may need to change our legislation to allow this.
 The Trade Bill gives us the power to make such changes.

-Provision on tariffs can be implemented through the Taxation (Cross-border Trade) Bill; this power is to deal with other matters.
+Provision on tariffs can be implemented through the Taxation (Cross-border Trade) Act; this power is to deal with other matters.

 Importantly, in the case of free trade agreements (agreements covering substantially all trade between the parties, which must be notified to the WTO), these powers will only be available if the partner country had signed a free trade agreement with the EU before exit day.
-Decisions have not yet been taken on the legislative framework for the implementation of future agreements.
+To implement a new trade agreement with a new partner, the Government will bring forward a bespoke piece of primary legislation for each new future trade agreement that requires changes to legislation and where there are no existing powers.

 Agreement on Government Procurement

-The GPA is a plurilateral agreement within the framework of the WTO that aims to mutually open government procurement markets among its Parties.
+The Agreement on Government Procurement (GPA) is a plurilateral agreement within the framework of the WTO that aims to mutually open government procurement markets among its parties.
 It provides UK businesses with access to public procurement opportunities worth approximately £1.3 trillion per year, and ensures that the UK can continue to secure the best deal for the taxpayer.

-The UK currently participates in the GPA via our EU membership, and intends to join as an independent member – on the same terms and with the same level of coverage – to provide continuity as we leave the EU.
-Parliament will have the opportunity to scrutinise and approve the terms of the UK’s proposed GPA membership before the UK joins as an independent member.
+While a member of the EU, the UK participates in the GPA via our EU membership, and intends to join as an independent member – on the same terms and with the same level of coverage – to provide continuity as we leave the EU.
+Parliament will have the opportunity to scrutinise and approve the terms of the UK’s proposed GPA membership before the UK joins as an independent member, using the process provided in the Constitutional Reform and Governance Act 2010.
+This process requires treaties to be laid before Parliament before they can be ratified.

 WTO rules create a safety net by enabling WTO members to protect domestic producers from unfair and injurious trading practices, and unforeseen and injurious surges in imports, through trade remedy measures, such as applying additional duties or (in respect of safeguards only) quotas to particular imports, in the following circumstances: